Marshall Islands: Sports

-Major sports played in the Marshall Islands include volleyball, basketball (primarily by men), baseball, soccer and a number of water sports.
+Major sports played in the Marshall Islands include volleyball, basketball (primarily by men), baseball, football and a number of water sports.
 The Marshall Islands has been represented at the Olympics at all games since the 2008 Beijing Olympics.
 In the 2020 Tokyo Olympics, the Marshall Islands were represented by two swimmers.
+The Marshall Islands also competes in the Pacific Games every four years, winning five gold medals at the 2023 edition of the games, all in weightlifting.